 Please note that at this time CLUNK does not have a teaching facility.
 Requests for workshops are dependent on the provision of space such as a classroom at a school or art gallery.
 If you are looking for a space, the Puppetmongers Studio is also an affordable alternative.

-Shawna will be teaching at the Toronto School of Puppetry in 2018.
+Shawna will be teaching at the Toronto School of Puppetry.
 Stay tuned for more info.

 A 14 day exciting, vigorous, hands-on, training program in the art of puppet theatre.
 Designed to introduce you to all of the basics of puppetry from manipulation and construction to design and performance creation.
 For puppeteers, visual artists, composers, teachers, writers, performers, designers, dancers, technicians, or anyone interested in integrating puppetry into their creative practice.

 The Intensive curriculum focuses on:

 • The study of puppet manipulation; breath, voice, impulse, and movement.

 • Performance creation explored in a puppet lab setting through collaboration in diverse ensemble groups, creating original and experimental material.

 • The business of puppetry; grants, fundraising, publicity and promotion.

 The Puppetry Intensive is a Humber College Continuing Education Course, taught by Shawna Reiter of CLUNK Puppet Lab, Faye Dupras of Foreign Landscape Productions and Ann and David Powell of Puppetmongers Theatre.